airbytehq/airbyte/docs/connector-development/config-based/yaml-structure.md

 ## References

 Strings can contain references to previously defined values.
-The parser will dereference these values to produce a complete ConnectionDefinition
+The parser will dereference these values to produce a complete object definition.

 References can be defined using a "*ref({arg})" string.